JuliaGeodynamics/JustPIC.jl/docs/src/interpolations.md

 N-linear interpolation is implemented in a recursive way to exploit compiler optimizations and reduce boilerplate code.
 Since in practical terms we will do up to tri-linear interpolation the maximum recursion depth is five, so that stack will never overflow.

-We can interpolate an arbitray field $F$ onto the particles with the `grid2particle` function:
+We can interpolate an arbitrary field $F$ onto the particles with the `grid2particle` function:

 ```julia
 using JustPIC, JustPIC._2D